Application Process

 1. LOCATE the property on the Vieux Carré Ratings map to determine the architectural and historical significance rating.

-2. REVIEW the VCC Guidelines for work to the exterior of a property located in the Vieux Carré.
+2. REVIEW the VCC Guidelines for work to the exterior of a property located in the Vieux Carré and what level of review(s) will be required for the rating of the specific building in question.

 3. APPLY online using the One Stop App.
 Note that permits specifically for VCC Paint and Security Cameras can be applied for directly through the One Stop App.
 Other work will likely require a permit from other Departments.
-In those instances use the One Stop App to apply for the Building Permit and the VCC permit will be created internally.
-For more information on the documents necessary for review, please refer to Submission Requirements.
+In those instances use the One Stop App to apply for the Building Permit; the VCC permit will be created internally.
+For more information on the documents necessary for review, please refer to Submission Requirements below.
 For a list of work exempt from permitting by Safety & Permits, please refer to the document here.

 *AS OF SEPTEMBER 2014, THE VCC STAFF WILL NO LONGER ACCEPT EMAILED, FAXED, OR HAND DELIVERED APPLICATIONS.
 PLEASE SUBMIT ONLINE USING THE ONE STOP APP.

-For more information, please review this Application Review Process and to search all permits issued by the City of New Orleans, please visit the One Stop App.
+For more information, and to search all permits issued by the City of New Orleans, please visit the One Stop App.

 Review Process